api-platform/docs/core/file-upload.md

 We now need to update our `Book` resource, so that we can link a `MediaObject` to serve as the book cover.

-We first need to edit our Book resource, and add a new property called `cover`.
+We first need to edit our Book resource, and add a new property called `image`.

 ```php
 <?php